 Often times when you read through product reviews, you don’t take into account how much time has passed since the reviewer’s first experience with it.
 There’s a lot that can be gained from learning about how someone feels about a product purchase months later so I thought it would be helpful to revisit a review I wrote roughly half a year ago.

 When I first got my hands on Ekster’s Ultra-Slim Smart Wallet, I was blown away by how innovative and stylish it was.
-Wallets seemed like the sort of everyday item that somehow managed to oddly remain the same for the past century, sort of like a toaster, so the idea of giving a wallet a design upgrade seemed like a brilliant idea.
+Wallets seemed like the sort of everyday item that somehow managed to oddly remain the same for the past century, sort of like a toaster, so the thought of giving a wallet a design upgrade seemed like a brilliant idea.
 More importantly, though, Ekster wallets are designed for everyday use so despite looking like something made for James Bond, if it isn’t something that holds up well over time then it just wouldn’t be worth purchasing.
 Thankfully I had a good two weeks of use before writing my review and the results were superb.

 Firstly, the fact I’m still using it is the most telling sign of its performance since there have been other wallets that have come on the scene that claims to be revolutionary.
 As a New Yorker who constantly reaches for my wallet throughout the day for subway commuting, spontaneous purchases, and security clearances, I probably depend on easy access to my wallet more than most people; and I can enthusiastically confirm that it still continues to make my daily routines easier.
 I’ve eliminated the annoyance of fumbling through a bulky wallet and have also gotten a small psychological boost knowing the nightmare of losing a wallet isn’t that scary since I can track it through Ekster’s GPS card.